I would like to purchase Signagelive for Chrome OS or get licences to trial/demo the product - where can I get them?

 How do I exit Signagelive and boot into the Chrome Operating System when running in Kiosk Mode?

-In order to boot into the operating system instead of auto-starting Signagelive when installed as a kiosk application, you will need a keyboard and mouse, and then will need to follow these steps:
+To boot into the operating system instead of auto-starting Signagelive when installed as a kiosk application, you will need a keyboard and mouse, and then will need to follow these steps:

 - Power off the device and plug in the keyboard and mouse.